florianpaquet/django-mease/README.rst

 Sender functions are called when a message is sent from the server.

-``mease.sender`` functions must take 3 parameters:
+``djmease.sender`` functions must take 3 parameters:

 1. a list of all connected clients (list of tornado WebSocketHandler instances)
-2. the target channel
+2. the target routing
 3. the message content

-A sender function can be registered for a list of channels, otherwise it is registered for all channels.
+A sender function can be registered for a list of routings, otherwise it is registered globally.

 Publish
 ~~~~~~~
-Use ``mease.publish`` to publish from anywhere in your code :
+Use ``djmease.publish`` to publish from anywhere in your code :

 .. code:: python

-    import mease
+    import djmease

-    mease.publish('websocket', "Hello world !")
+    djmease.publish('websocket', "Hello world !")

-This will call all sender functions registered on the 'websocket' channel.
+This will call all sender functions registered on the 'websocket' routing.